iciaparicio/explore-cms-en/faq_en-US.md

-description: >-
-Section on FAQs where you can consult the most frequent doubts regarding how to use Explore CMS.
+description: "Section on FAQs where you can consult the most frequent doubts regarding how to use Explore CMS."
 ---

 # FAQs